Employee Manual - Field Employees - English

 Keys

-Keys for Company vehicles parked at Company yards at night are locked up to prevent unauthorized use of Company vehicles.
-Keys to facilities, gates, equipment rooms, or supply rooms are assigned by project managers.
+Keys for vehicles parked at Company yards are locked at night.
+Project managers assign keys to facilities, gates, equipment rooms, or supply rooms.

 Driver’s License

-Only authorized employees, who have completed an internal driving certification, and possess a valid driver’s license may drive Company vehicles.
-Driving records are reviewed annually and poor driving records can be cause for the loss of driving privileges.
+Only employees with internal driving certification and a valid license may drive Company vehicles.
+Driving records are reviewed annually; poor records can lead to loss of privileges.

 Traffic Accidents